aelsabbahy/miniswarm/README.md

 * docker-machine >= 0.7.0
 * Virtualbox

-## Miniswarm and docker swarm healthchecks tutorial
+## Miniswarm and Docker swarm healthchecks tutorial
 I like to learn by doing, hopefully you do too.
-Lets install miniswarm, deploy our swarm cluster and some apps.
+Lets install miniswarm, create a swarm cluster, deploy some apps and learn all the features of miniswarm in the process.

 **install**
 ```